bobbyluig/bobbyluig.github.io/_drafts/2023-12-28-memory-fragmentation-in-go.md

 ### Pathological Scenario

 Let's continue with the array of pointers example.
 However, instead of keeping only one object alive, we will keep every 512th object alive (more on why later).
+This should only result in 2,048 objects being kept alive, or around 32 KiB.
+However, the actual memory usage is fairly surprising.

 ```go
 func Example3() {